Lhhuan/E-SpotFinder/README.md

 Input file
 ===
-Feature matrix

-Feature matrix contains 396 k-mer, GC contant and 9 epigenetic marks.
-An example of Feature matrix format is Example_input.txt.gz.
+The feature matrix contains 396 k-mers, GC content, and 9 epigenetic marks.
+An example of the feature matrix format is provided in 'Example_input.txt.gz'.

 Running E-SpotFinder
 ===